Intolerable pain: what happens when chronic pain becomes unbearable

 This is being presented as a successful outcome.
 Why?
 How do we know how exactly these doctors decided whom they were going to deny opiates to?
 What if some, or most, of the patients who made up that 10% statistic were patients who really needed these medications?
+Patients in severe chronic pain.
+Patients with intolerable pain.
 How many of those patients might go on to overdose on street drugs that they sought out because of unmanaged pain?

 And that’s how we get to opinions like these, from a Vox article by Sarah Kliff, who cites the article above:

 But there is one quote in German’s piece that stands out to me the most, from drug policy expert Keith Humphreys: “Something needs to be worked through the culture as well about how pain is part of life.
 If you’re in excruciating pain, it sucks.
 And I’ve had pain conditions myself.
 But not all pain is intolerable or needs to be pushed down to zero with an opioid.”